-Credit balances resulting from financial aid will be processed automatically after the add/drop period ends.
-Refunds will be issued through direct deposit, which means the funds will be sent directly to a student-designated bank account once the refund is processed.
-Students can sign up online with their bank information.
-Students who do not sign up for direct deposit will be issued a check that will be mailed to the local address the student provided in WaveNet.
+Credit balances resulting from financial aid will be processed automatically starting the first day of classes for the term.
+Refunds will be issued through direct deposit, which means the funds will be sent directly to a student-designated bank account shortly after the refund is processed.
+Students will be required to sign up for eRefund online with their bank information.
+Students who do not sign up for eRefund (electronic deposit) will be issued a check mailed to their local address, or permanent mailing address if no local address is listed in WaveNet.